-English Language Learners (ELLS) and non-ELLs will register at their assigned District school as determined by domicile.
+English Language Learner (ELL/LEP) students and non-ELL/LEP students will register at their assigned District school as determined by domicile.
 Parents or guardians report to the registrar's office where they are given a complete registration packet which includes the Home Language Survey (HLS) in English and Spanish.

-In addition to registration procedures followed for non-ELLs, non-English speaking parents or guardians receive translated versions of registration forms, Home Language Survey, free and reduced lunch applications, and general school information, if available in their language.
+In addition to registration procedures followed for non-ELL/LEP students, non-English speaking parents or guardians receive translated versions of registration forms, Home Language Survey, free and reduced lunch applications, and general school information, if available in their language.
 Currently, these forms are available for the major languages represented in the District (Spanish, Russian, Ukrainian, Haitian Creole, and Vietnamese).
 Where feasible, a bilingual staff member assists with translating or interpreting documents related to transportation and other pertinent school information.

-Schools may not require documentation of the student's immigration status or inquire about the immigration status of the student.
+Schools may not request or require documentation of the student's immigration status or inquire about the immigration status of the student.
 The District does not require any evidence of Unites States citizenship for enrollment.
 Social security numbers of students and families are not required in order to complete the registration process.